Theological Notebook: Article on Dali's "Sacrament of the Last Supper" Citing Me

-.
+Heh.
+I've corresponded with journalist Nora Hamerman on and off for a few years regarding her own interest in Salvador Dali's work, particularly in his The Sacrament of the Last Supper, which I've written about.
 But it's still funny to see myself cited as one of those "experts" in a news article, as one often sees such experts cited.
 Clearly, I'm still a newbie in the professorial game.

 Salvador Dali’s “Sacrament of the Last Supper” was by far the most popular painting in the National Gallery of Art when it was unveiled in 1955, a gift from the great banker-collector Chester Dale.
 Now it hangs in an obscure corner by the elevator on the mezzanine of East Wing — the one modern work excluded from the large exhibition of Dale’s bequest to the Gallery currently on view in the West wing.